ermalaliraj/ejbconcurrency/README.md

 3. _CL1_ executes _step2_   <= _[A0-A1]_ will be inserted in DB.
 OK
 4. _CL2_ executes _step2_   <= _[A0-B1]_ will be inserted in DB. **NOTOK**, _A0_ is not anymore free.

 Lets see how the container will handle this situation in different scenarios.
+See also [Isolation Levels]

 ## Test configuration